 Small amounts of moisture will not harm drywall, insulation or sub-floor.
-If the material gets wet enough so as to damage its integrity or performance, the damaged sections will be removed and replaced.
-The seams of all sub flooring will be sanded prior to the installation of finished flooring which will remove many irregularities.
+If the material gets wet enough so as to damage it's integrity or performance, the damaged sections will be removed and replaced.

 2. There is a broken window in my home.
 When will it get replaced?